toledo60/ggDoE/README.md

 ### Bug reports

 When reporting an [Issue](https://github.com/toledo60/ggDoE/issues), please spend some time making it easy to follow and reproduce your issue.
-For this, I highly recommend using [reprex package](https://reprex.tidyverse.org/)
+For this, I highly recommend using [reprex package](https://reprex.tidyverse.org/).
+You can also start a new
+[Discussion](https://github.com/toledo60/ggDoE/discussions) to resolve an issue or share new ideas.

 ### Package development